NASCAR rules and regulations: Penalties assessed at NASCAR's discretion

 NASCAR conducts a complete technical inspection prior to the first practice session, before and after qualifying, and before the race.
 A quick safety inspection is also completed prior to each practice session after the first.
 Penalties for car violations are typically announced the Wednesday after a race, and can range from a simple fine to a suspension (typically a maximum of 12 races) and loss of points.
 After a race, the top 5 finishers, one other random car, and the first car failing to finish the race not due to an accident will have their cars inspected.
 Podium cars, a random car, and first car out also have their cars and engines taken by NASCAR for further inspection at the NASCAR Research and Development Center.
 Further, there are random races per year where NASCAR confiscates vehicles (including engines and chassis) and takes them to NASCAR's Research and Development Center for evaluation, comparison, and to help decide on future rule changes, or Balance of Performance changes (NASCAR's center is also used for IMSA and ACCUS/FIA evaluation of BoP).

 Starting in 2017, NASCAR will attempt to issue more penalties during a race weekend instead of waiting until Wednesday.
-There will now be L1 and L2 penalties:
+There will now be L1 and L2 penalties, with a third level, L3, added for Cup Series' Next Gen cars in 2022: